2023 Solar Incentives Guide for Norwood, MA - Tax Credits & Rebates

 EcoWatch's Norwood, MA Solar Incentives FAQs

-Your best bet is to talk to a representative from the company that installed your solar system — or call a local Norwood solar installer — to learn about which incentives you might qualify for.
+An excellent idea would be to talk to the company that installed your system – or reach out to a local Norwood solar installer — to learn about which incentives you might qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-The order in which incentives are applied might vary depending on which incentives you receive but typically yes, you can receive multiple types of incentives for your solar project.
-Speak to your solar installer or a local tax professional to make sure you are claiming all possible incentives and applying them in the correct order.
+The order that incentives will be applied in may vary depending on which incentives you are eligible for but typically yes, you can claim multiple types of incentives for your solar project.
+Speak to your solar installer or a local tax professional to make sure you are claiming all the incentives you qualify for and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.